-Class(es) Means any number of class(es) of Unit(s) representing similar interests in the assets of the Fund and a "Class" means any one class of Units.

-CMSA Means the Capital Markets and Services Act 2007 as may be amended from time to time Means the date on which the sale of Units is first made.
-The Commencement Date is Commencement Date also the date of constitution of the Fund. communiqué Refers to the notice issued by the Manager to the Unit Holders.
-Company Means Legg Mason Global Funds Plc.
+Class(es) Means any number of class(es) of Unit(s) representing similar interests in the assets of the Fund although a class of Units of the Fund may have different features from another class of Units of the Fund.
+CMSA Means the Capital Markets and Services Act 2007 as originally enacted and as may be amended or modified from time to time. communiqué Refers to the notice issued by the Manager to the Unit Holders.
+Company Means Franklin Templeton Global Funds Plc.
+CVC Capital Partners Asia Fund V Means collectively (1) CVC Capital Partners Asia V L.P.; (2) CVC Capital Partners Investment Asia V L.P.; and (3) CVC Capital Partners Asia V Associates L.P.
 Dealing Day Means a day on which the New York Stock Exchange is open for normal business or any such other day as the directors of the Company may determine, provided that, unless otherwise determined and notified in advance to shareholders of the Target Fund, each business day of the Target Fund shall be a Dealing Day and provided further that there shall be at least two Dealing Days per month.
-Deed Refers to the deed dated 22 November 2021 entered into between the Manager and the Trustee and includes any subsequent amendments and variations to the deed. deposits Has the same meaning as per the definition of "deposit" in the Financial Services Act 2013.
+Deed Refers to the deed dated 22 November 2021 and the first supplemental deed dated 1 November 2023 entered into between the Manager and the Trustee and includes any subsequent amendments and variations to the deed. deposits Has the same meaning as per the definition of "deposit" in the Financial Services Act 2013.
 For the avoidance of doubt, it shall exclude structured deposit.
 Depositary Refers to The Bank of New York Mellon SA/NV, Dublin Branch.
-Development Financial Means a development financial institution under the Development Financial Institutions Act 2002.
-Institution Emerging Market Country Means any country that is outside the EU and not a member of the OECD.
-Countries (ies) within the EU and OECD member countries may also be considered an Emerging Market Country if they are included in the MSCI Emerging Markets Index.
-Financial Institution Means (1) if the institution is in Malaysia -Licensed Bank; Licensed Investment Bank; (iii) Development Financial Institution; or (iv) Licensed Islamic Bank; if the institution is outside Malaysia, any institution that is licensed, registered, approved or authorised by the relevant banking regulator to provide financial services.
+Development Financial Institution Means a development financial institution under the Development Financial Institutions Act 2002.
+Emerging Market Country (ies) Means any country that is outside the EU and not a member of the OECD.
+Countries within the EU and OECD member countries may also be considered an Emerging Market Country if they are included in the MSCI Emerging Markets Index.
+Financial Institution Means (1) if the institution is in Malaysia - (i) Licensed Bank; (ii) Licensed Investment Bank; (iii) Development Financial Institution; or (iv) Licensed Islamic Bank; or (2) if the institution is outside Malaysia, any institution that is licensed, registered, approved or authorised by the relevant banking regulator to provide financial services.
 Forward Pricing Means the method of determining the price of a Unit which is the NAV per Unit at the next valuation point after an application for purchase or repurchase request is received by the Manager.
-Franklin Templeton Means Franklin Resources, Inc. and its subsidiaries and affiliates worldwide.
-Investments Fund Means Affin Hwang World Series - Global Infrastructure Income Fund.
+Franklin Templeton Investments Means Franklin Resources, Inc. and its subsidiaries and affiliates worldwide.
+Fund Means AHAM World Series - Global Infrastructure Income Fund (formerly known as Affin Hwang World Series - Global Infrastructure Income Fund).
 Guidelines Means the Guidelines on Unlisted Capital Market Products Under The Lodge And Launch Framework issued by the SC as may be amended from time to time.
 Hedged-class Means a particular Class that aims to reduce the effect of exchange rate fluctuations between the Base Currency and the currency in which Unit Holders are exposed to having invested in that Class, also known as NAV hedging method.
 NAV hedging is undertaken regardless of whether the Base Currency is expected to increase or decline in value relative to the hedged currency.
 Hedged Share Class Means any share class with the term "(Hedged)" in its name, including index hedged share classes and portfolio hedged share classes.
 Information Memorandum Means this offer document in respect of the Fund as may be replaced or amended from time to time.
-Investment Grade In reference to a security means that the security has a rating of BBB- or higher from S&P or Baa3 or higher from Moody's or the equivalent or higher from another NRSRO.
-Investment Manager Refers to Clearbridge RARE Infrastructure International Pty Limited.
-Licensed Bank Means a bank licensed under the Financial Services Act 2013.
-Licensed Investment Bank